 Combining different shapes and sizes together in a shot creates the perception of intensity.
 Intentional overlap in images also develops cohesion and relationships among characters and environment.
-The higher the contrast between sizes should result in greater intensity.
+The higher the contrast between sizes the greater the intensity.
 The same goes with shapes.

 From the overall form to the least visible prop, every shape has to be readable.
 Even in a busy setup, the effectiveness of information is not dependent on the details, but the readability of shapes.
 Even if those shapes were stripped of details to the point of silhouette, they will still be easily identifiable.

 World War II pilots were trained to identify specific enemy ships at sea by reading their silhouettes.
 So I would say your designs must be exaggerated and simplified, with clear silhouettes working harmoniously.

 11. Aim for balance

 Imagine the subject as the pivot of a horizontal lever.
 Now remember, all other elements that will be drawn on the canvas will have 'weights' that are based on their shapes, sizes and value.
 Balance will be attained if these elements are staged on both sides of the pivot, without having the lever tilt on either side.